 12 Sept 2013

-Violet Needham was born in 1876, and raised in comfortable conditions for the era.
+The author Violet Needham was born in 1876, and raised in comfortable conditions for the era.
 She started writing novels for children - mainly historical - in her sixties.
-My mother, a child of the 1930s, was a huge fan; she kept some of her childhood favourites, and as an adult found several others in charity shops.
+My mother, a child of the 1930s, was a huge fan.
+She kept some of her childhood favourites, and as an adult found several others in charity shops.
 She was delighted when the ‘Girls Gone By’ publishers started re-printing these books.
-For some reason, I never read any of Violet Needham’s novels while my mother was alive, but now have them on my own shelves, and am slowly discovering them.
+For some reason, I hardly read any of Violet Needham’s novels while my mother was alive.
+But now have her copies on my own shelves, and am slowly discovering them.

 Tabitha is probably only about forty, or even a little younger, but she has some unidentified illness that makes her seem much older than she is.
 The occasional line drawings in the book make her look rather older, and I forgot, sometimes, that she is really quite young.
-Penelope and Tabitha find themselves becoming friends rapidly, and Penelope starts to learn about the house where her cousin lives and an ancient family feud; confusingly the two branches of the family are called Merivale and Marvell, and I did not always remember which was which…
+Penelope and Tabitha find themselves becoming friends rapidly, and Penelope starts to learn about the house where her cousin lives as well as an ancient family feud.
+Confusingly the two branches of the family are called Merivale and Marvell, and I did not always remember which was which.

-As Penelope explores the countryside and gets to know some local folk, she’s puzzled by strange happenings - owls hooting unexpectedly, visions of people from the past, odd conversations that she does not always remember.
-Then she meets Guy Marvell, a somewhat distant cousin, and although they are from opposite sides of the feuding family, they find themselves in rapport and liking each other very much.
+As Penelope explores the countryside and gets to know some local folk, she’s puzzled by strange happenings.
+Owls hoot unexpectedly, and she sees visions of people from the past, as well as hearing odd conversations that she does not always remember.
+Then she meets Guy Marvell, a somewhat distant cousin.
+Although they are from opposite sides of the feuding family, they find themselves in rapport and liking each other very much.

 There’s a good introduction to the book, written for the 2011 reprinting, which first-time readers are warned contains spoilers.
 So I didn’t read it until I had finished the novel - and then enjoyed the general background and commentary that were given.